 Madrid Campus Appendix

-Established in the late 1960s, Saint Louis University's campus in Madrid is the oldest U.S. University in Spain and the first American-based University to have its own free-standing campus in Europe.
-What distinguishes the SLU campus in Madrid from virtually any U.S. university in Europe (or anywhere abroad, for that matter) is the diversity of the Student body.
-Study abroad programs typically cater to U.S. Students visiting for a semester or for a year; small U.S. universities abroad typically cater either to host country nationals or to Students from around the world (Americans included).
-The 650 Students attending the Madrid campus are a fairly equal contingent of Spaniards and U.S. citizens.
-In addition, there is a strong Student cohort from other countries in Western and Eastern Europe, Latin America and North Africa; the breakdown is as follows: 40% U.S., 22% Spanish, and 38% International (Non-U.S. and Non-Spaniard).
-Students study and earn undergraduate degrees in programs such as English, Spanish, International Business, International Nursing, Communication, Economics and International Relations (soon!).
-The campus also offers Masters degrees in English and Spanish.
-The program's distinctive focus on learning outside of the classroom also makes it unique.
-The Madrid campus is the only university in Spain to offer Students a full range of co-curricular activities.
+Established 1967, Saint Louis University's campus in Madrid is the oldest U.S. University in Spain and the first American-based University to have its own free-standing campus in Europe.
+What distinguishes the SLU campus in Madrid from virtually any U.S. university in Europe (or anywhere abroad, for that matter) is the diversity of the student body.
+Study abroad programs typically cater to U.S. Students visiting for a semester or for a year; small U.S. universities abroad typically cater either to host country nationals or to students from around the world.
+The 1,400 students attending the Madrid campus are a fairly equal contingent of permanent students from all over the world, and students who are studying abroad.
+While many students are from the United States and from Spain, there is a strong cohort from countries across Europe, the Middle East, Latin America and North Africa.
+Students study and earn undergraduate degrees in programs such as English, Spanish, International Business, Communication, Economics, International Relations and many more.
+The campus also offers master's degrees in Political Science and Spanish.

 Students interested in planning to study abroad should contact the Saint Louis University Office of International Services: